NBA Power Rankings: Elite Jump-Shooting Teams Continue Making Their Mark

 Such is life with Damian Lillard sidelined.

 Another effect of Portland's best offensive player sitting: The defense has improved dramatically.
-Lillard hasn't played since Dec.
-23, and though the Blazers are only 3-3 during that stretch, they've hauled their defensive rating out of the cellar by holding three of their six opponents under 100 points.
+Lillard hadn't played since Dec.
+23, and though the Blazers were only 2-3 during that stretch, they hauled their defensive rating out of the cellar by holding three of their five opponents under 100 points.
 (They'd only kept foes below the century mark six times in 32 games before Lillard went down.)

 There have been some schematic tweaks, so the defensive growth isn't all on Lillard being out.
-But it's interesting to note that his absence has been more of a mixed bag than a season-killer.
+But it's interesting to note that his absence was more of a mixed bag than a season-killer.

 22. Orlando Magic